-For each $m\geq 3$, we would inductively define $h_{m}:=e^{H_{m-1}}$ and $n_{m}:=n_{m-1}+1$ \big(Thus $n_{m}=n_{1}+(m-1)$\big) and thus have a growth of points beginning at the left edge at height $h_m$ and continuing on to height $H_{m}$ at the last $K_{m}$'th step of the iteration in this $m$'th level, where this last chunk of the integer grid is put adjacent to the right edge of the tube.
+For each $m\geq 3$, we would inductively define $h_{m}:=e^{H_{m-1}}$ and $n_{m}:=n_{m-1}+1$ \big(Thus $n_{m}=n_{1}+(m-1)$\big) and thus have a growth of points beginning at the left edge $l_1$ at height $h_m$ and continuing on to height $H_{m}$ at the last $K_{m}$'th step of the iteration in this $m$'th level, where this last cluster of the integer grid is put adjacent to the right edge $l_2$ of the tube.

-This is a set where every tube with parameter $u\in (-\frac{\theta}{2},\frac{\theta}{2})$, has counting dimension exactly 1; since for each of these tubes, at the $k$'th level, there is a strip with between $n_{m}$ and $2n_{m}$ points that lies in this tube.
-But the set $E$ so constructed is itself also of counting dimension exactly 1, since at each particular $m$'th level, we have a set of strips each of length $n_1 + (m-1)$, the $k$'th one lying just above and to the right of the $(k-1)$'th strip.
+This is a set where every tube parametrized by $(u,0)$ with parameter $u\in (-\frac{\theta}{2},\frac{\theta}{2})$, has counting dimension exactly 1; since for each of these tubes, at the $m$'th level, there is a cluster within the tube where the number of points is between $n_{m}$ and $2n_{m}$.
+Further, by construction, these clusters are exponentially separated.

+But the set $E$ so constructed is itself also of counting dimension exactly 1, since at each particular $m$'th level, we have a set of clusters, each of width $w(1+o(1))$, each of length $n_1 + (m-1)$, the $k$'th one lying just above and to the right of the $(k-1)$'th cluster.
 If we had a square of length $K_{m}\cdot (n_{1}+(m-1))$ intersect the set $E$ at this appropriate height, then for the purpose of the counting dimension this is equivalent to having a vertical straight line of length $\approx K_{m}\cdot(n_1 +(m-1))$ within this square.
 As $m\to \infty$, the lengths of these boxes go to infinity, and we have a set of counting dimension exactly 1. \end{proof}